Skip to content

 NOORM_CONNECTION_PASSWORD: ${{ secrets.DB_PASSWORD }}

-run: noorm -H change ff
+run: noorm change ff

 GitLab CI